General FAQs

 For the elementary & middle years program, we will be looking at your most recent 60 relevant academic credits.
 This includes anyone who have taken additional courses outside of their degree.

-We are only able to include in GPA evaluation the marks for courses that have final grades reported on an official transcript before the deadline of January 15 as we start assessments right away.
-Coursework taken after this date will not be used for GPA calculation.
+We are only able to include in GPA evaluation the marks for courses that have final grades reported on an official transcript before the application deadline in January, as we start assessments right away.
+Coursework taken after this date will not be included in the GPA calculation.

 Do you hold transcripts on file?

-Only under special circumstances such as irreplaceable documents from a foreign country.
+Only under special circumstances, such as irreplaceable documents from an institution located overseas.

 Do I need to send in my UBC Transcript?